Contact Us

 Payroll for international employees

 The salary structure for expat employees in Vietnam consists of their gross salary, which is subject to several mandatory deductions.
-These deductions include personal income tax, social security contributions, and health and unemployment insurance, which are all part of the overall salary structure for expatriates working in the country.
+These deductions include personal income tax, mandatory insurance contributions, and health and unemployment insurance, which are fully reflected in the overall salary structure for expatriates working in the country.

 For example, expatriates may now be able to deduct certain expenses related to housing, education, and charitable contributions.
 These deductions can significantly impact an expat’s overall Vietnam payroll tax liability, making it essential for them to stay informed about the latest changes and work with a qualified tax professional to optimize their tax strategy.

-Expatriates working in Vietnam are required to contribute to the country’s social security system, which provides benefits for sickness, maternity leave, workplace accidents, retirement, and death.
+Expatriates working in Vietnam under labor contracts with a term of at least 12 months are required to participate in the country’s compulsory social insurance system, which provides benefits for sickness, maternity leave, workplace accidents, retirement, and death.
 As of 2023, the employee contribution rate is set at 8% of their gross salary, while the employer contributes 17.5%.
+The social insurance system for foreign workers in Vietnam is governed by the Social Insurance Law 2024 and Decree No. 158/2025/ND-CP.
+From July 1, 2025, foreign employees contribute 9.5% of their monthly salary as the basis for social insurance contributions, while employers must contribute a total of 20.5% on the same salary basis.

-It’s important to note that these contributions are subject to caps, which are currently set at 20 times the minimum wage for Vietnamese employees.
-However, the caps for expatriates may differ depending on their specific employment arrangements and agreements with their employer.
+It’s important to note that these contributions are subject to caps, which are currently set at 20 times the base salary.

-In addition to social security, expatriates in Vietnam must also contribute to health and unemployment insurance.
+In addition to social security, expatriates in Vietnam under a labor contract with a term of 12 months or more are also required to participate in mandatory Health Insurance.
 The employee contribution rate for health insurance is 1.5% of their gross salary, while the employer contributes 3%.
-For unemployment insurance, both the employee and employer contribute 1% each.
+Under current regulations, foreign workers are not required to contribute to Unemployment Insurance.

 These insurances provide valuable coverage for medical expenses and financial support in case of job loss.
-As with social security contributions, health and unemployment insurance contributions are also subject to caps based on the employee’s income level.
+Social security contributions and health insurance contributions are also subject to caps based on the employee’s income level.

 Understanding these mandatory deductions is crucial for expatriates to plan their finances effectively and ensure they are budgeting appropriately for their take-home pay.
 Employers should also stay up-to-date with these requirements to maintain compliance with Vietnamese regulations and provide accurate payroll processing for their expat employees.